spiir/aiia-sample/README.md

-# viia-sample
+# aiia-sample

-Sample ASP.NET web app and mobile Flutter apps showcasing a basic usage and feature of Viia.
+Sample ASP.NET web app and mobile Flutter apps showcasing a basic usage and feature of Aiia.

 ## Introduction

-The sample app implements some very basic features of Viia to get you familiar to how it works.
+The sample app implements some very basic features of Aiia to get you familiar to how it works.

 It's focused more on developers, and it's is still work in progress.
-Our goal is to showcase all of the Viia features in this project.
+Our goal is to showcase all of the Aiia features in this project.

-You can find Viia documentation at https://api.getviia.com/docs/index.html
+You can find Aiia documentation at https://api.aiia.eu/docs/index.html

 ## Web

 ### Running locally

-For starters, you'll need to get access to Viia, currently this is possible only by contacting us at support@nordicapigateway.com .
+For starters, you'll need to get access to Aiia, currently this is possible only by contacting us at support@nordicapigateway.com .

-When you have access, you'll need to update `Viia` configuration section in `appsettings.json`:
+When you have access, you'll need to update `Aiia` configuration section in `appsettings.json`:

 ```
 ...
-  "Viia": {
+  "Aiia": {
     ...
     "ClientId": "your-client-id",
     "ClientSecret": "your-client-secret",